 If you grant an additional loan to consolidate debts, you must carry out a new check against the acceptance rules of C.7.
-If the financing burden then exceeds the maximum permitted financing burden, we will allow you to apply an Explain if you comply with the rules in Article 4(1) of the Temporary Arrangement for Mortgage Credit.
+If the financing burden (financieringslast) then exceeds the maximum permitted financing burden (maximaal toegestane financieringslast), we will allow you to apply an Explain if you comply with the rules in Article 4(1) of the Temporary Arrangement for Mortgage Credit (Tijdelijke regeling hypothecair krediet).

 You decide whether or not to apply an Explain and whether the loan is a responsible one for the consumer to whom you grant the loan.
 You must follow the statutory rules to avoid any overindebtedness.
 You also assess whether the loan will continue to be affordable for the consumer.